-All directors participated in the training provided by Hong Kong's legal counsel on the amended Corporate Governance Code (CG Code) and the Listing Rules and on the corporate governance of listed companies and the proper fulfillment of the duties of directors, supervisors and senior managers.
-The relevant training covers the content and implementation requirements of the latest amendments to CG Code and the Listing Rules, as well as the principles, requirements and performance bottom line of corporate governance.
-Training records of all Directors have been provided to the Company Secretary.
+All directors participated in the training provided by the Group's Hong Kong legal counsel on the CG Code and the GEM Listing Rules and on the corporate governance of listed companies and the proper fulfillment of the duties of directors, supervisors and senior managers.
+The relevant training covers the content and implementation requirements of the latest amendments to the CG Code and the GEM Listing Rules, as well as the principles, requirements and performance bottom line of corporate governance.
+Training records of all Directors have been provided to the joint company secretary of the Company.

-A summary of training received by the Directors for the year ended 31 December 2021 is as follows:
+A summary of training received by the Directors for the year ended 31 December 2022 is as follows:

-Name of Directors Latest Amendments to CG Code and Listing Rules Duties of Directors, Supervisors and Executive Directors Mr. Zhou Shiyuan Mr. Chen Xinwei Mr. Huang Dake $\sqrt[]{}$ $\sqrt[]{}$ Non-executive Director Mr. Ke Jinding Independent non-executive Directors Mr. Chen Chaolin Mr. Tu Liandong Mr. Xie Mianbi $\sqrt[]{}$ $\sqrt[]{}$
+Name of Directors Latest Amendments to CG Code and GEM Listing Rules Corporate Governance of Listed Companies and Proper Fulfillment of the Duties of Directors, Supervisors and Senior Managers Executive Directors Mr. Zhou Shiyuan Mr. Chen Xinwei Mr. Huang Dake \bigvee{\bigvee} $\bigvee{\bigvee\\ \bigvee}$ Non-executive Director Mr. Ke Jinding \checkmark \checkmark Independent non-executive Directors Mr. Chen Chaolin Mr. Tu Liandong Mr. Xie Mianbi \bigvee{\bigvee} √ √ √